 - Woven patterns hold up longer than printed ones, as do higher thread counts and tight weaves.
 Thread count refers to the number of threads per square inch of fabric, and denser fabric lasts longer.

 - Choose a fabric based on who will be using your sofa.
-If your pets will be sharing your sofa with you, consider a microfiber fabric or leather because these can withstand extra wear and tear.
+If your pets are sharing your sofa with you, consider a microfiber fabric or leather because these can withstand extra wear and tear.

 - Fabric durability is important if your sofa or chair will get daily use.

-Choose a fabric that complements both the piece of furniture and the interior decor of your house.
+Choose fabric that complements both the piece of furniture and the interior decor of your house.